 The DLIA board announced the availability of the draft Aquatic Plant Management Plan for review with a public notice in the Inter-County Leader.
 Copies of the plan were made available to the public on the DLIA web site: deerlakewi.com.
-Comments will be accepted through June 19, 2023.
+Comments were accepted through June 19, 2023.
+One addition was made to the implementation plan as a result - to clear aquatic plant debris from the boat landing to prevent transmission of zebra mussels to other lakes.